recyclarr/recyclarr/wiki/Configuration-Examples.md

 ## Synchronize a lot of custom formats for a single quality profile

+Scenario:

-I want to be able to synchronize a list of custom formats to Radarr.
-In addition, I want the scores in the guide to be applied to a single quality profile.
+"I want to be able to synchronize a list of custom formats to Radarr.
+In addition, I want the scores in the guide to be applied to a single quality profile."

+Solution:

 ```yml
 radarr: